stared/old-blog-gridsome-pre-2024/content/blog/from-medium/2021-09-18-embodiment-for-nerds/index.md

 Why expose yourself if you may get hurt?
 Or actually — if you know that sooner or later you WILL get hurt?
 The answer is simple: so as to not miss out on all the good things in life.

 There is a silver lining: when in this “soft state”, some things hit, but surprisingly hurt much less.
-As it is a reactive state — much like a jelly.
+As it is a reactive state — much like jelly.
 And if there is a cut, it regenerates well, without leaving scars.
 In contrast, a hard shell withstands a lot, but once it’s too much, it shatters into pieces.

 #### Male socialization takes its toll

-In Western cultures, a lot of forms of soft contact are shunned down (even if not forbidden).
+In Western cultures, a lot of forms of soft contact are shunned (even if not forbidden).
 Even handshakes and hugs between men are expected to be short and firm.
 Everything more delicate, sensual, or intimate is expected to be reserved for romantic and erotic activities.

 Even in sex, a lot of focus is on performance rather than experience.

-My ex-partner Sarah Martin put emphasis on using “experience orgasm” in the place of “achieve orgasm”.
+My ex-partner Sarah Martin emphasized using “experience orgasm” in the place of “achieve orgasm”.
 It is not about a pedantic choice of terms.
 It is about the focus — is it about the process or an accomplishment?

 Her Master’s thesis was on “market metaphors in Pick-Up Artists handbooks”.
-One of her biggest surprises was that among people who aim at getting laid a lot there is almost no discussion about experiencing sex.
+One of her biggest surprises was that among people who aim at getting laid a lot, there is almost no discussion about experiencing sex.
 Not even from a male pleasure perspective.
 Her remark was “do they even enjoy sex?”.

-Her advice is to read these few authors that actually love sex and love women (e.g. Mark Manson and Richard la Ruina); see also [Pickup Artists: What You Need to Know](https://medium.com/sex-coach-u-magazine/pickup-artists-what-you-need-to-know-3f95d3a54d3) by [Sarah Martin, MA, CSC](https://medium.com/u/39462454f46a).
+Her advice is to read these few authors who love sex and love women (e.g. Mark Manson and Richard la Ruina); see also [Pickup Artists: What You Need to Know](https://medium.com/sex-coach-u-magazine/pickup-artists-what-you-need-to-know-3f95d3a54d33) by [Sarah Martin, MA, CSC](https://medium.com/u/39462454f46a).
 My remarks (including on toxic masculinity) are covered in the [Dating for Nerds series](https://p.migdal.pl/2017/09/30/dating-for-nerds-gender-differences.html).

 For women, there is somewhat more social permission for friendly hugs or body-related self-care (visiting SPAs, cliche photos of baths with rose petals, etc).
 From my anecdata, significantly fewer women are disembodied.
 Though, many have a negative relationship with their body, mostly due to an (actual or perceived) mismatch with societal expectations.